Queen's Road East (song): Background

-Composition
+Composition and lyrics

 "Queen's Road East" was composed by Lo Ta-yu (left) with lyrics by Albert Leung.

 Lo was inspired to write "Queen's Road East" by the sight of road signs while out shopping.
 He first composed the melody and basic lyrics for the chorus, which mention Queen's Road West, Queen's Road East, and Queen's Road Central.
 The lyrics were completed by Hong Kong lyricist Albert Leung, who was introduced to Lo by lyricist James Wong Jim.
 Leung's lyrics satirically express the anxiety felt by the city's residents over the impending handover of Hong Kong in 1997.
 In 1991, he spoke of a possibly "more restrictive creative environment" after the handover, which drove him to write the song sooner rather than later.
 He expressed his hope that "people will still remember it [after 1997] and make comparisons...
 To exaggerate a bit, [the song] will serve as a historical witness".

 In a 1991 episode of the RTHK programme Hong Kong Connection, Lo and Leung discussed the song's musical composition and lyrics.
 Lo said the song's "mystical" instrumental introduction reflects the "vibrancy" he sees in Hong Kong.
 He also explained his personal interpretation of "Queen's Road": Queen' obviously is the Queen of the United Kingdom.
 'Road' is one's way of life.
 The United Kingdom is the global pioneer of capitalism, so the 'Queen's Road' is actually capitalism."
 Lo thus characterises the song's chorus, "Queen's Road West and Queen's Road East /Queen's Road East turns into Queen's Road Central" (Note: 皇后大道西又皇后大道東 /皇后大道東轉皇后大道中) as a reference to the journey of Hong Kong (East) from the United Kingdom (West) to China (Central), while bringing along the capitalist system (Queen's Road).

 "[Hong Kong people would] become the greatest of all comrades.
 [They] would truly get things done, have true constructiveness, truly use competition rather than struggle to get things done, and truly preserve Chinese tradition while incorporating with the best of [Western culture] ...
 With all these things, life will be better for everyone."